python/cpython/Doc/library/plistlib.rst

 To write out and to parse a plist file, use the :func:`dump` and :func:`load` functions.

-To work with plist data in bytes objects, use :func:`dumps` and :func:`loads`.
+To work with plist data in bytes or string objects, use :func:`dumps` and :func:`loads`.

 Values can be strings, integers, floats, booleans, tuples, lists, dictionaries